R v Secretary of State for Home Affairs, ex p O'Brien: Background

-Divisional Court
+Divisional court

 A few days after the arrests the solicitors for one of the deported men, Art O'Brien, got in contact with Sir Patrick Hastings KC, a Member of Parliament for the Labour Party and a noted barrister.
-On 23 March 1923 Hastings represented O'Brien in front of a Divisional Court consisting of Mr Justice Avory and Mr Justice Salter to apply for a writ of habeas corpus for O'Brien as a test case to allow the release of the others.
+On 23 March 1923 Hastings represented O'Brien in front of a divisional court consisting of Mr Justice Avory and Mr Justice Salter to apply for a writ of habeas corpus for O'Brien as a test case to allow the release of the others.
 The initial hearing did not go anywhere because Hastings was unable to provide an affidavit from O'Brien (who was in Mountjoy Prison), which was required for a writ of habeas corpus to be considered, but by the time the hearing was resumed on 10 April he had managed to obtain one.
 Hastings argued that because the Irish Free State was an independent nation the British laws governing it, such as the 1920 act, were effectively repealed.
 In addition the Home Secretary had no power to order an individual to be detained overseas because he had no control over what happened to them there.

-The court eventually declared that they could not issue a writ, because the Habeas Corpus Act 1862 prevented them from issuing a writ to any colony possessing a court which could also issue a writ.
-Since Ireland possessed such a court, the English Divisional Court could not act.
+The court eventually declared that they could not issue a writ, because the Habeas Corpus Act 1862 prevented them from issuing a writ to any colony or Dominion possessing a court which could also issue a writ.
+Since the Free State possessed such a court, the English divisional court could not act.
 Hastings attempted to argue that the writ could be issued against the Home Secretary but this also failed, since the Home Secretary did not actually possess O'Brien.

 Court of Appeal and House of Lords

 The decision was then appealed to the Court of Appeal and argued on 23 and 24 April.
-The Court of Appeal reversed the Divisional Court's decision.
+The Court of Appeal reversed the divisional court's decision.
 The court decided that the Restoration of Order in Ireland Act 1920 had been implicitly repealed when the Irish Free State, an independent nation, came into existence.
 In addition it was not proper for the Home Secretary to order the detention and deportation of someone overseas, since they had no control over what happened to them.
 It was completely appropriate to issue a writ of habeas corpus against the Home Secretary because, even though he did not physically have O'Brien, he was considered responsible for him.
 The Home Secretary was accordingly ordered to produce O'Brien before the court on 16 May.

 He appealed to the House of Lords, who decided (led by Lord Birkenhead) that they did not have the jurisdiction to hear the appeal, since a rule of English law specifies that once a writ of habeas corpus is issued (as it was by the Court of Appeal) no superior court can overrule it.
 After a further attempt to keep O'Brien in custody (simply by not letting him out of prison) he was finally released on 16 May.